KI7MT/wspr-analytics/experiments/README.md

-While there is no shortage of cloud-based Big Data solutions these days ( [AWS EMR][], [Azure Synapse][], [Databricks][], [GCP][], [Google Big Query][], etc), these tests will look at commonidty based on-prem resources in order to keep the over all cost at an acceptable level.
-In other words: a hefty workstation, a stack of Raspberry PI's, or an over-powered laptop should be capable of performing the tasks with minimal effort.
+While there is no shortage of cloud-based Big Data solutions these days ( [AWS EMR][], [Azure Synapse][], [Databricks][], [GCP][], [Google Big Query][], etc), these tests will look at commonidty based on-prem resources in order to keep the overall cost to an acceptable level.
+In other words: a hefty workstation, a stack of Raspberry PI's, or an over-powered laptop should be capable of performing the tasks for the use case at hand.

 ## Compute Environment